 26. The largest population is involved in farming banana, coconut, sweet potato, coffee, and forest woods.

-27. People of Tonga likes to behave politely.
+27. People of this country likes to behave politely.
 During the meeting, they used to handshake and offer foods while welcoming guests.

-28. In Tonga people love to have a bath daily, specifically during rain.
+28. People love to have a bath daily, specifically during rain.

 29. Swimming and shops generally remain close on Sunday.
 The Sunday system has been following strictly.